Abdominal muscle separation

 What can you do?

-• To get out of bed, roll onto your side to avoid putting extra stress on your abdomen
+- To get out of bed, roll onto your side and use your hands to push up from the bed.
+This puts less stress on your abdomen.

 Incontinence during pregnancy